Eliel Soisalon-Soininen

 Johan Mårten Eliel Soisalon-Soininen (born Johnsson, raised to the nobility as Soisalon-Soininen; 26 May 1856 – 6 February 1905) was a Chancellor of Justice of Finland.
-Soisalon-Soininen was assassinated in 1905 when a young student called Lennart Hohenthal murdered him at his apartment in Helsinki.
+Soisalon-Soininen was assassinated in 1905 at his apartment in Helsinki by a young student, Lennart Hohenthal.

 Early life and career

 Johnsson was born in Pielisjärvi, and graduated from the Kuopion lyseon lukio (in Kuopio) on 5 June 1875.
 He obtained his law degree in 1879.
 Johnsson worked in the Vyborg Courts of Appeal from 1879.
 He received the title of varatuomari in 1882.
 Soisalon worked at the senate's justice apartment from 1900 and as Chancellor of Justice from 1901 until his death.

+Eliel Johnsson was raised to nobility in 1904, together with other members of the Old Finns Party who supported a policy of appeasement toward Russification.
+He was not introduced to the Finnish House of Nobility before his death and therefore never assumed the noble surname Soisalo-Soininen.